eholin/WP-Advanced-Recent-Posts/README.md

 Better to see once than read a hundred times - see the [live demo](http://demo.lp-tricks.com/) on my website :)

 # Changelog

+## 0.6.10
+* Added sorting of the posts by the following parameters:
+  * Title
+  * Name (post slug)
+  * Date created
+  * Date modified
+  * Random
+  * Number of comments
+* Fixed issue with incorrect arrange of elements in the Basic Layout

 ## 0.6.9
 * Added the ability to filter the posts by tags (only in a shortcode, in widgets this ability will be available in the next version).
 You can include or exclude post by a specific tag or multiple tags.
 Now only work with posts.